Sundas-Razzaq/GamesCollection/README.md

-# JavaScriptProjects
+# GamesCollection
-All the JavaScript projects are here.
+All the games i developed are here.